 Columbia to Launch Master’s in Quantum Science and Technology

-A new master’s program in quantum science and technology was approved by Columbia this spring.
-If approved by New York State, Columbia will join only a handful of other universities offering advanced degree programs in quantum science.
+A new master’s program in quantum science and technology is now open for applications.
+Columbia joins only a handful of other universities offering advanced degree programs in quantum science.

 “Quantum is a research frontier, and we’re excited to train students in this state-of-the-art science,” said Dmitri Basov, a physics professor at Columbia and chair of the department.

 The program was created by professors in Columbia’s Faculty of Arts and Sciences and Columbia Engineering to address the shortage of workers in the quantum industry, a growing interdisciplinary field that includes engineers, experimentalists, theorists, and technicians to design, build, and program novel quantum devices used for computing, communications, and more.